Panman82/ember-bootstrap-switch/README.md

 you can change the global defaults that bootstrap-switch uses.
 Simply create a new Ember Initializer, `ember g initializer bootstrap-switch-defaults`, and define them on [Ember's alias for jQuery](http://emberjs.com/api/#method__).
-Be sure to `import` Ember, as the default initializer code does not do so.
+Be sure to `import` Ember, as the generated initializer code does not do so.
 Ex:

 ```javascript
 // app/initializers/bootstrap-switch-defaults.js